-Compared to Option 1 discussed in the FEIR, Option 1 Modified will reduce the roadway impacts to Blue Mud Canyon as the main access road and grading on both sides of Blue Mud Canyon analyzed in the FEIR for Option 1 will be eliminated and a shorter more direct bridge with less permanent impacts will be constructed.
-Option 1 Modified will result in less environmental impact overall than either the San Antonio (Option 2B) or Aspen Way (Option 2 Modified) access options due to the elimination of all of the offsite grading over the Travis Trust property and the City of Yorba Linda property to the west.
+A review of biological impacts associated with Option 1 Modified was prepared by Tony Bomkamp of Glenn Lukos Associates (June 20, 2016) and included as Attachment B hereto.
+The following information is based on that review, and The Habitat Mitigation and Monitoring Plan and the Native Plan Restoration Plan prepared by Glenn Lukos Associates dated April 2014 and included as Attachment C. Compared to original Option 1 discussed in the REIR, Option 1 Modified will reduce the roadway impacts to Blue Mud Canyon, as tThe main access road and grading on both sides of Blue Mud Canyon analyzed in the FEIRREIR for original Option 1 will be eliminated and a shorter more direct bridge with less permanent impactimpacts will be constructed.
+Option 1 Modified will result in less environmental impact overall than either the San Antonio Road (Option 2B) or Aspen Way (Option 2 Modified) access options due to the elimination of all of the off-site grading over the Travis Trust property and the City of Yorba Linda property to the west.

 Compared to Option 1, Option 1 Modified reduces permanent impacts to ACOE jurisdiction from 0.91 acre to 0.87 acre and reduces impacts to jurisdiction wetlands from 0.02 acre to 0.0 acre.
-By way of comparison, the San Antonio Access Option (Option 2B in the FEIR), proposed substantially more impact - 1.17 acre of the ACOE jurisdiction and 0.11 acre of jurisdictional wetlands.
+By way of comparison, the San Antonio Road Access Option (Option 2B in the FEIR), proposed substantially more impact - 1.17 acre of the ACOE jurisdiction and 0.11 acre of jurisdictional wetlands.

-Temporary biological impacts will occur due to grading, access and equipment staging related to bridge construction.
-A bridge was proposed with Option 1.
-The bridge identified in Option 1 Modified is reduced in length and the configuration and location have been modified.
-This modification will result in disturbance to existing vegetation, including areas within ACOE and CDFW jurisdiction.
-The disturbed areas are within the previously designated fuel modification zones and analysis of the impacts was considered in the FEIR.
+Temporary biological impacts will occur due to grading, access, and equipment staging related to bridge construction.
+This A bridge was proposed with Option 1.
+The bridge identified in Option 1 Modified is increased in length, and the configuration and location have been modified.
+This modification will result in disturbance to existing vegetation, including areas within ACOE and CDFW jurisdictions.
+The disturbed areas are within the previously designated fuel modification zones, and analysis of the impacts was considered in the FEIRREIR.
 The removal or disturbance of vegetation will be mitigated by replacement in kind in all disturbed areas as detailed in the following comparisons.

 Compared to Option 1, Option 1 Modified results in an additional 0.08 acre of temporary impacts to ACOE jurisdiction associated with bridge construction; however, these impacts would be mitigated with implementation of Mitigation Measures Bio-6, Bio-7 and Bio-8 by restoring the impacted areas in place, resulting in no significant impacts.
+1